2454511550Lin/2454511550Lin.github.io/index.md

 ## Hobbies

 I play basketball in my free time.
 I am doing a heavy leg train to learn to dunk.
-I watch NBA -- 10 years Memphis Grizzlies fan!
+I watch the NBA -- 10 years Memphis Grizzlies fan!
 I enjoy cooking.
-I have no hesitation in trying different recipes of bubble tea.
+I have no hesitation in trying different recipes for bubble tea.

 ## Awards
 <p>